Grade 11 A Peaceful World Starts Within

 Dr. Enright’s book “Forgiveness Is a Choice” is used as an additional text for this Curriculum Guide.
 Teachers may opt to use the Kindle version that students can access online or purchase the actual book at Amazon.com.

-The regular price of $30 per unit is ONLY for the electronic version of the guide that can be accessed digitally.
-Hard-copy, spiral bound versions of the guides remain available for $40 per unit and are shipped by USPS.
+The regular price of $30 per unit is for the electronic version of the guide that can be accessed and printed online.

 Christian Version – Printed (+ $10), Standard Version – Printed (+ $10), Christian Version – Electronic (+ $0), Standard Version – Electronic (+ $0)